russell-archer/StoreHelper/Documentation/guide.md

 - `StoreKit2` will NOT use the receipt to check for purchases and all checks for purchases **fail**

 Given the potential for unhappy customers, `StoreHelper` includes "fallback" collection of purchases (product ids) that gets persisted and is automatically and transparently used as a backup when the App Store's not available.
+This collection is also used by StoreHelper's' `isPurchased(productId:)` method as a cache of purchases.

 # The Receipt
 The main differences between `StoreKit1` and `StoreKit2` receipts are: